$50 Off Any Repair

 Sometimes the wiring inside your thermostat loosens.
 That’s an easy fix.
 Carefully pull the thermostat cover off and check for loose wires.

-While you have the cover removed, check the batteries, and do a quick dust-off of any debris inside the thermostat unit.
+While the cover is removed, check the batteries and quickly remove any debris from inside the thermostat unit.

 If you still can’t get the system to turn on, you may have a faulty thermostat.
-Most people can troubleshoot the thermostat without getting stressed out, but it’s time to call your service tech if you’re at the end of your comfort level.
+Most people can troubleshoot the thermostat without getting stressed, but it’s time to call your service technician if you’re at the end of your comfort level.

 stressed woman has problem with air conditioner